darrylwest/jekyll-blog/_posts/2014-06-30-Node-Production-Logger.md

 ### Domain Logger

 For multi-service or clustered loggers, you will want to spearate log statements by domain.
 For this you would set up a configuration script (e.g., conf.js) to specify domain, category, and other options.
-You main also want your application to re-read the configuration file periodically during run-time to modify parameters, probably the log level.
+You main also want your application to re-read the configuration file periodically during run-time to modify  the appender or logger log level.

 Here is what the configuration file would look like:

 ~~~
 	'use strict';

+	var port = 18344;

 	module.exports.readLoggerConfig = function() {
 		var config = {
 			logDirectory: process.env.HOME + '/logs',
-			filenamePattern: 'client-app-<date>.log,
+			filenamePattern: ['client-', port, '-<date>.log' ].join(''),
 			domain: 'MyAwsomeApplication',
-			refresh: 120, // re-read each 2 minutes
+			refresh: 30 * 1000, // re-read each 30 seconds,
+			loggerConfigFile: __dirname + '/logger-config.json',
 			level: 'warn'
 		};